creativework/filament-exact/README.md

 - **notifications.mail.to**: The email addresses to send notifications to. (e.g ["errors@creativework.nl", "jesse@creativework.nl"])
 - **exact**: Configuration for the ExactOnline API.
 - **navigation.group**: The group to add the ExactOnline plugin to in the Filament panel.
+- **navigation.sort**: The sort order of the ExactOnline plugin in the Filament panel.

 ---